 For pets that are already microchipped, remember to update the database with your details if you move house.

 Westover are working closely with dietitians to offer weight clinics providing expert care and advise for your dog or cat.
 Obesity is a major problem in our pets and can increase the likelihood of diseases such as diabetes and heart conditions.
 Our advice and support materials are free of charge and we stock a full range of diet foods.
 Don’t delay, book in for a weight clinic today!

 Parasite control is important for the well-being of your pet and the whole family.
 Our registered nurses can offer you advice on flea, worm and tick prevention and discuss which the best product for your individual pet is.
 We are also happy to apply the product for you.

 Anal glands- never the most pleasant of subjects, but our nurses are able to express glands at a reduced charge compared with a veterinary consultation

 Behavioural problems are often some of the most difficult issues to rectify in our pets, but some of the most important to address.
 For this reason we endeavour to give our puppies the best footing in life by encouraging them to be enrolled in puppy socialisation classes which are run onsite and are included in the cost of their initial vaccination course.
-They are run by Ann Beevers , a qualified dog behaviourist, and have proven to be very beneficial and also very enjoyable.
-We are fortunate to have Ann, a behaviourist and dog trainer, available for referrals at the surgery 5 days a week and it means we are well placed to try and manage any potential behavioural problems your dog might have.
-If you ever require further information or would like to speak to Ann regarding your pet then please contact us at the surgery and we will arrange an appointment.
+We are fortunate to have contacts with local canine behaviourists’ and dog trainers, who are available for referrals and it means we are well placed to try and manage any potential behavioural problems your dog might have.
+If you ever require further information or would like to speak to any of our contacts regarding your pet then please contact us at the surgery and we will assist you in arranging an appointment.